sangeethadhanasekar/sangeethadhanasekar/README.md

-- 👋 Hi, I’m @sangeethadhanasekar
+- 👋 Hi, I’m Sangeetha
--
+- 💻 Newbie dev exploring Python, Java & C
+- 🌟 Learning by experimenting, breaking, and fixing
+- 🔍 On a journey to find my place in tech

 <!---
 sangeethadhanasekar/sangeethadhanasekar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.